NickyGee44/TheGambler/replit.md

 ### Recent Changes: Latest modifications with dates

 **July 15, 2025:**
+- **Removed Map Functionality:**
+  - Completely removed Google Maps integration from GPS components
+  - Simplified ProfessionalGolfGPS to focus on GPS location and yardage calculations
+  - Simplified EnhancedGolfGPS to display GPS data in clean card-based interface
+  - Removed all map-related dependencies and state management
+  - Interface now focuses purely on GPS coordinates and distance calculations
+  - Maintains all GPS functionality without visual map display
 - **Enhanced GPS Functionality for Replit Environment:**
   - Updated useGPS hook with robust error handling and user-friendly alerts
-  - Added fallback "Tap Map to Set Location" functionality when GPS fails
   - Improved error messages with instructions for Replit preview limitations
-  - Added manual location state management for click-to-set positioning
   - Enhanced GPS timeout settings (10 seconds) and disabled location caching
   - Added visual feedback for GPS errors with tip to open in new tab
   - GPS now works reliably in both Replit preview and standalone environments